rwexler/chem-402-5020/_sources/section-03.md

 ## Overview

 Ideal gases are a central model in thermodynamics.
 By simplifying microscopic interactions and treating molecules as non-interacting point particles, we can accurately predict many macroscopic properties for gases under appropriate conditions.
-This lecture reviews the classical gas laws, derives the ideal gas equation of state, and discusses the assumptions underlying the ideal gas model.
+This section reviews the classical gas laws, derives the ideal gas equation of state, and discusses the assumptions underlying the ideal gas model.

 ---